 The choice of population denominators for incidence is based on the availability of population

 data at the time of publication preparation.

-Annual tables for 2016 are available on CDC WONDER.
+Annual tables for 2016 and later years are available on CDC WONDER.

 Annual summary reports from 1993-2015 are available as published in the